 To what extent does our product meet your expectations in the following areas:

-It’s vital to follow customer satisfaction metrics (CSAT survey) in product questionnaires.
+Following customer satisfaction metrics (CSAT survey) in product questionnaires is vital.
 Ask about different areas (depending on your business profile, it may be reporting, analyses, etc.) to find out your respondents’ points of view.
 Think about follow-up questions in case of a dissatisfied mark/opinion.

 What do you like the most about our product?